lopezjoshua/Person/README.md

 # PERSON class test
-This is a test of an abstract class and several derived classes
+This is a test of an abstract Person class and several derived classes

-Derived classes are
+Derived classes are:
 1. Manager
 2. Volunteer
 3. Donor